OtavioHenrique/otaviovaladares.com/_posts/2018-09-10-logic-programming-new-way-of-thinking.md

 Queries is the second form of statement in logic programs, they are the way of retrieve information from facts.
 We can also speak *goal*.

-A query asks to Prolog what's the relation between objects, for example, we want to know if Charles is the father of William, just ask to prolog:
+A query asks Prolog what's the relationship between objects, for example, we want to know if Charles is the father of William, just ask for Prolog:

 ```erlang
 ?- father(charles, william).